Quickstart

 - Sign in to the dashboard and open the Keys page.

 - Click Create key.
-The raw key is shown only once, so copy it somewhere safe before you leave the page.
+The raw key is shown only once, so copy it somewhere safe.

 - Hand the key to the constructor yourself.
 The SDK never reads it from the environment, so the cleanest habit is to keep it out of your source and read it at startup.